This topic uses private connectivity as a general term for AWS

 How long is customer data retained?

-Unstructured does not store Customer data long-term.
+Unstructured does not store customer data long-term.
 Customer

 artifacts are used ephemerally during workflow execution and removed